-- a) For renewal of an FI certificate the applicant shall, within the validity period of the FI certificate, fulfil 2 of the following 3 requirements: - complete 50 hours as an instructor or an examiner in FSTDs, of which at least 15 hours shall be within the 12 months preceding the expiry date of the FI certificate; - 2) receive instructor refresher training as an FI at an ATO; - 3) pass the relevant sections of the assessment of competence in accordance with Appendix 11 paragraph 3.2. - b) Additionally, the applicant shall have completed, on an FFS, the proficiency checks for the issue of the specific aircraft type ratings representing the types for which privileges are held.
+- a) For renewal of an FI certificate the applicant shall, within the validity period of the FI certificate, fulfil 2 of the following 3 requirements: - complete 50 hours as an instructor or an examiner in FSTDs, of which at least 15 hours shall be within the 12 months preceding the expiry date of the FI certificate; - 2) receive instructor refresher training as an FI;

+- 3) within the 3 months preceding the expiry date of the FI certificate, pass the relevant sections of the assessment of competence in accordance with Appendix 11 paragraph 3.2. - b) Additionally, the applicant shall have completed, on an FFS, the proficiency checks for the issue of the specific aircraft type ratings representing the types for which privileges are held. - c) For at least each alternate renewal of an FI certificate, the holder shall have to comply with the requirement of paragraph (a)(3).